DHolistic/FDUniverse/KILNUniverse/_manuscripts/THE_TRANSLATORS_BURDEN/exports/TTB_reader_package/manuscript_sources/TTB_Chapters/THE_TRANSLATORS_BURDEN_Chapter_11_Prose.md

-# THE TRANSLATOR'S BURDEN — Chapter 11: â€œThe Immediate Aftermathâ€ When the codices settled into shelves and the sacred vessels were distributed, the work changed shape again.
+# Chapter 11: â€œThe Immediate Aftermathâ€

+When the codices settled into shelves and the sacred vessels were distributed, the work changed shape again.
 It became less an act of desperate preservation and more a patient cultivation of future discovery.
 The Great Archive was born—not as a fortress but as a seed bank for centuries.

 They built the archive to be unremarkable on the surface.
 The building looked institutional, even pedestrian.